Physical Therapy Guide to Groin Strain

 A groin strain is an overstretch or tearing injury to the muscles of the inner thigh or front of the hip.
-Groin strains make walking, lifting the knee, or moving the leg away from or toward the body difficult and painful.
-Groin strains can occur from overuse of the muscles, or from a sudden contraction of the muscles.
+Groin strains make walking, lifting the knee, or moving the leg away from or toward the body hard to do and painful.
+Groin strains can occur from overuse of the muscles.
+They also can result from a sudden contraction of the muscles.

 Injury occurs when the muscles are either too forcefully contracted or too forcefully overstretched.
-Groin strains are graded according to the amount of muscle damage that occurs:
+There are several grades of groin strains based on the amount of muscle damage that occurs: